 Departure to Italy – At the Airport

 Check In & Bag Drop.
 If you are checking bags, the airline agent will ask to verify your passport through their e-verify system.
-This is confirming you as having your documents verified on the airline roster for the arriving country’s immigration authority.
+This confirms you as having your documents verified on the airline roster for the arriving country’s immigration authority.
 Use your Italian passport here.
 If you are asked to provide proof of legal residence if you are on a return ticket, then show your US passport to prove your right to return.

 TSA / Security.
 The TSA is not US immigration.
 They do not check for immigration status for foreign nationals when checking ID.
 However, they are much less likely to scrutinize an American versus a foreign national.
 Use your US passport for the ID check to clear security.

 Random US Exit Immigration.
 Unlike other countries, the US does not have formal exit immigration control.
 Instead, they rely on departure rosters and airline document verification to know which foreign nationals are leaving the country.
-Occasionally, US Customs and Immigration Enforcement (CBP or ICE) may conduct random exit checks inside the jet bridge as you are boarding your plane.
+Occasionally, US Immigration and Customers Enforcement (CBP or ICE officers) may conduct random exit checks inside the jet bridge as you are boarding your plane.
 It is VERY important that you be prepared for this eventuality, as you must always present to yourself to US authorities as an American.
 If you encounter one of these officers, be sure to present your US passport (keep your Italian one in your pocket to avoid any confusion).
-This has been happening more and more in major metro departure hubs such as Detroit (DTW), Dallas (DFW), Atlanta (ATL), New York (LGA, JFK, EWR) and many more.
+This has been happening more and more in major metro departure hubs such as Detroit (DTW), Dallas (DFW), Atlanta (ATL), New York (LGA, JFK, EWR) and more.

 Arrival in Italy (or first point of Schengen arrival) – Immigration

 When arriving in Italy (or your first point of entry into the Schengen Zone) you will be required to clear immigration before leaving the airport or going on to a connecting flight.